A Research Guide for Students by I Lee

 55. When you've seen one shopping center, you've seen a mall.

-56. Police were called to a day care center where a three-year-old was resisting a rest.
+56. Police were called to a day care center where a two-year-old was resisting a rest.

 57. Did you hear about the fellow whose whole left side was cut off?
 He's all right now.